jguadagno/jguadagno.github.io/_posts/2020-06-12-protecting-an-asp-net-core-api-with-microsoft-identity-platform.md

 Now that we have a scope, we need to give our client application the permissions to use that scope.

-Go to the App Registration for the client application in the Azure portal and click on 'API Permissions'.
+Go to the App Registration for the Client application in the Azure portal and click on 'API Permissions'.

 - Click on '+ Add a permission'